nvaws/labs/SAA-Lab01.md

 * Name tag: MyPrivateSubnet02
   * VPC: MyVPC
-  * Availability Zone: _choose the second one you see_
+  * Availability Zone: _choose the second AZ from dropdown_
   * IPv4 CIDR block: 10.0.2.0/24
 * Name tag: MyPublicSubnet01
   * VPC: MyVPC
-  * Availability Zone: _choose the first one you see_
+  * Availability Zone: _choose the first AZ from dropdown_
   * IPv4 CIDR block: 10.0.3.0/24
 * Name tag: MyPublicSubnet02
   * VPC: MyVPC
-  * Availability Zone: _choose the second one you see_
+  * Availability Zone: _choose the second AZ from dropdown_
   * IPv4 CIDR block: 10.0.4.0/24

-Once all the subnets are created, select MyPublicSubnet01 and click on the Subnet Actions dropdown; go to Modify auto-assign IP settings and check Enable auto-assign public IPv4 address box.
+:key: Once all the subnets are created, select MyPublicSubnet01 and click on the Subnet Actions dropdown; go to Modify auto-assign IP settings and check Enable auto-assign public IPv4 address box.
 Click on Save.
 Repeat the same step for MyPublicsubnet02 as well.
 Do not enable this setting for Private Subnets.

 _Why is the available number of IPs showing as 251, where are the rest 5 IPs used?_